 Along the ServiceSpace engagement spectrum, somewhere in between an online university and an incubator, is a space for project initiators to dive into our 'gift ecology' processes, learn about the nuances of leading with inner transformation, and hold space for new designs to come to light.
-Traditional project incubators support their entrepreneurs in becoming sustainable through money, but the Generosity Entrepreneurs idea is to be sustainable through nature.
-More specifically, through generosity.
+Traditional project incubators support their entrepreneurs in becoming sustainable through money, we here we are exploring Love's Business Plan.

 As each circle convenes a new configuration of people, projects, and places, we continue to be humbled and transformed by the collective spirit that unfolds.
 Here’s more on the emergence of these circles and continued lessons along the way.